Tuborg Logo

 Tuborg Logo 2008

 An actual variation of the emblem is used on bottles, cans, and caps.
-It is a cap: around the element with a ring at the top for tapping the beer.
+It is a cap: it fits around the element, with a ring at the top for tapping the beer.
 One of the variants has the word “Tuborg” in the center.
-It is inclined and almost reaches the vertical.
-The letters are black, with white stripes on the left, extending from the center to the edges.
-On the right and left sides of the brand name are wide arches that bear inscriptions of informational content: the type of beer, the place of production, and the year of the first pilsner.
+It is inclined and almost vertical.
+The letters are black, with white stripes on the left that extend from the center to the edges.
+On the right and left sides of the brand name are wide arches bearing inscriptions with information: the type of beer, the place of production, and the year of the first pilsner.

-The basic version of the modern logo is schematic but also has the shape of a cap with a ring for uncorking.
+The basic version of the modern logo is schematic but also resembles a cap with a ring for uncorking.
 Around it are arc-shaped strokes of different lengths.
-The name of the beer producer is located horizontally and decorated with large serifs.
+The beer producer’s name is set horizontally and decorated with large serifs.
 All elements are colored in lettuce or black and applied to a white background.

 2018 – today